Qamata/test_data/README.md

         print(f"An unexpected error occurred: {e}")
     ```

-3.  **Replace Placeholder URL:** Make sure to replace `"YOUR_RAW_GITHUB_PKL_URL_HERE"` in the Python code with the actual raw URL you copied in step 1.
+3.  **No Need to Replace Placeholder URL:** The `pkl_url` variable in the provided code is already set to the correct raw URL for your `digits_shuffled.pkl` file.

 4.  **Run the Script:** Execute the Python script.
-If the URL is correct and the network connection is stable, the script will download the `.pkl` file, load the data, and print the shapes of the loaded image data and labels, along with an example.
+If your internet connection is stable, the script will download the `.pkl` file, load the data, and print the shapes of the loaded image data and labels, along with an example.

 ## Data Format